 Location: 6001 Fannin St, Houston, TX 77030

-Brand-new Bayou-themed splash at Hermann Park — Splash Cove is part of The Commons, a 26-acre reimagined section of Hermann Park that opened recently.
+Brand-new Bayou-themed splash inside The Commons: Splash Cove is part of The Commons, a 26-acre reimagined section of Hermann Park.
 Water-launching spires, in-ground sprays, and a sand zone give kids a ton to do in one spot.
 The palm trees and bayou theming make it feel like more than your average city sprayground.

 Good to know: splash pad, interactive jets, sand zone, bayou play area, palm trees, in-ground sprays.